LionelDraghi/List_Image/README.md

  - Markdown bulleted list :
-   like the bulleted list, but surrounded by two empty lines (in some Markdown implementation, if the first bullet is not preceded by an empty line, the list is not recognized)
+   like the bulleted list, but surrounded by two empty lines (in some Markdown implementations, if the first bullet is not preceded by an empty line, the list is not recognized)

 - HTML bulleted list :